Johnjzy/jzy.github.io/README.md

 # Welcome to my Pages
-Here is my page to record PhD student life of mine, and I will share the how to use some softwares and some scripts
+Here is my page to record PhD student life of mine Sure I will write something that I learned and write someing I read, yes, I feel great to do it.

 ### 1 how to use the git command
 $git config --global -l # which is to check the config